 His teaching interests include leadership coaching, leading effective teams and organizational change at UNC Kenan-Flagler.

 Dr. Christian has an ongoing interest in human resource management.
 He has worked with organizations, including the Tucson Police Department and the South Central Public Health Training Center, on issues concerning employee selection, promotion and training.
 He is also an adjunct assistant professor in the Department of Psychology and Neuroscience at UNC-Chapel Hill.

-Administrative Science Quarterly, The Academy of Management Journal, The Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Personnel Psychology and The Journal of Management have published his research.
+Administrative Science Quarterly, The Academy of Management Journal, The Journal of Applied Psychology, American Psychologist, Organizational Behavior and Human Decision Processes, Personnel Psychology and The Journal of Management have published his research.